fjvallarino/monomer/docs/tutorials/01-basics.md

 application (you can check the [lens](external/01-lenses.md) tutorial to better understand those operators).
 If the model changed, this will trigger a call to the build UI function.

-In the next tutorial we'll check other response type.